SANKARAMDAS/addons-linter/README.md

 #### Privileged extensions

 The addons-linter can lint privileged extensions **only** when the `--privileged` option is passed to it.
-This option changes the behavior of the linter to:
+This option changes the behaviour of the linter to:

 1. emit errors when the input file (or directory) is a regular extension (i.e. the extension does not use privileged features)
 2. hide messages related to privileged features (e.g., permissions and properties) when the input file (or directory) is a privileged extension